7 Common Causes of Constipation and 7 Solutions to Eliminate It

 - Drink Plenty of Water – To keep your pipes flushing, make sure you drink enough water throughout the day.
 A good rule of thumb is to drink half of your body weight in ounces a day.
 This is especially important if you drink diuretics such as coffee or alcohol.

 - Consume Enough Dietary Fiber – Eating foods rich in dietary fiber is a staple for regularity, so be sure to reach for foods such as nuts, cauliflower, green beans, carrots, apples, citrus fruits, and other foods high in fiber.
-You can also take a fiber supplement to help you become more regular.
-The one I carry in my store features glucomannan, and has an exceptional ability to absorb water.

 - Avoid Inflammatory Foods – While you’re reaching for high-fiber foods, stay away from foods that are inflammatory, particularly gluten, dairy, corn, soy, and sugar.
 Since food sensitivity and inflammation triggers are unique to each person, I recommend The Myers Way® Elimination Diet to identify your own food sensitivities.